FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-15-bungeecord.md

 2. Select a fallback server from your server list.

-3. You will be redirected to the [Console Page](https://client.falixnodes.net/server/console)  of your server.
+3. You will be redirected to the [Console](https://client.falixnodes.net/server/console) of your server.
 In the navigation menu, open the "Console & Files" category and navigate to [File Manager](https://client.falixnodes.net/server/filemanager).

-5. Locate and open 'server.properties'.
+5. Locate and open `server.properties`.

-6. Scroll down and set `online mode' to `false'.
+6. Scroll down and set `online-mode` to `false`.

 7. Save the file and return to the file manager.